nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clear all clients

-You can clear all clients from Link.me.
+You can remove all clients from Link.me.

 ### Exit program